 If your sibling is taking a significant amount from your parents, they will no doubt find it hard to cover their own living expenses.
 This is something that you should be able to see when you spend time with them.

 A person’s income will generally stay the same once they reach retirement.
 Unless they have pensions that are waiting to mature, your mom and dad’s money will remain at the same level.

 Making any subtractions from their bank account have a visible impact on the way that your parents live.
 Of course, this can be harder to see when your parents have substantial savings.

 Many parents don’t realize that they are being exploited by their children, and this means that it will have little impact on their emotions.

 Other people, though, will notice this sort of issue, but might not think that they can do anything about it.
 This can lead to severe changes in someone’s emotional state.

-Many people feel depressed, anxious, and hurt that their child would exploit them.
+Many people feel depressed, anxious, and hurt that their adult child would exploit them.